All About Tailors, Dressmakers, and Custom Sewers

 - Develop, copy, or adapt designs for garments, and design patterns to fit measurements, applying knowledge of garment design, construction, styling, and fabric.

-Tailor, Dressmaker, or Custom Sewer Needed Skills
+Skills Needed to be a Tailor, Dressmaker, or Custom Sewer

 These are the skills Tailors, Dressmakers, and Custom Sewers say are the most useful in their careers: